h4cktoria/Marinette/README.md

 If you want me to add your shell, then open an issue and I'll add you as fast as I can!
 However, do keep in mind that I DON'T endorse proprietary projects as they are potentially malicious to the end user, and therefore won't add something like Viper/Omni/RedFox/etc

+Upd: 10.02.2024 - The sources of both Omni(v0.7.0) and Viper(v2.2.1) got leaked and I've managed to have a quick glance at both.
+Have to admit, I've found no malicious code for the end user, so they are probably safe to use as of now?
+Still be cautious as this can change in the future